 In 1999, 17-year-old Divine Bradley decided to start a community center for his underserviced Canarsie, Brooklyn neighborhood.
 After noticing that there were few positive opportunities for youth after school, Divine connected with the community’s youth and began plans for a center to provide an outlet for creative expression.
 In 2000, the nonprofit organization Team Revolution was created.
 By 2002, Team Revolution had raised $25,000, which Divine used to convert half of his parents' home into a community center.
-Today, Team Revolution is focused on reaching out to children virtually, creating the next generation of community leaders and social entrepreneurs and an empowering educational environment for people in disadvantaged communities.
+Today, Bradley, 35, is vice president of social imagineering at the Future Project, a role that involves developing new projects and partnerships for the organization's outreach to underserved high schools.